rimaout/Obsidian-Vault/Storage/Backend/Monthly Logs/⭐ November 2024 (Log).md

 I guess it just wasn't my cup of Nutri-Matic.

-If you are thinking to read this classic collection of sci-fi books go a head, i really think that the especially first book is worth the read, even more if you want to know the answer to the **Ultimate Question of Life, the Universe, and Everything**.
+If you are thinking to read this classic collection of sci-fi books go a head, I really think that especially the first book is worth the read, even more if you want to know the answer to the *Ultimate Question of Life, the Universe, and Everything*.

-But if you don't want to read the all book just to know the answer to the **Ultimate Question of Life, the Universe, and Everything** , here it is:
+But if you are an uneducated Vogon and want to know the answer without reading the book, here it is:

 >[!quote]- The answer to the ultimate question of life, the universe, and everything (SPOILER)
 >